-Since I'm a huge fan of the way Ina Garten takes classic recipes and turns up the volume, I recently decided to give her potato and leek soup a try.
-Instead of simply sauteing and simmering the vegetables, she roasts them in the oven until soft, crisp, and caramelized.
-The resulting soup is full of deep flavor with a rich velvety texture.
+I'm a huge fan of the way Ina Garten takes classic recipes — for food and beverages — and turns up the volume.
+Her soup dishes are especially delicious, so of course I had to try out Garten's potato leek soup recipe.
+What makes it so special?
+Instead of simply sautéing and simmering the vegetables, she roasts them in the oven until they're soft, crisp, and caramelized.
+The resulting soup is full of deep flavor with a rich, velvety texture.

 - 2 pounds Yukon gold potatoes, peeled and cut into 3/4-inch chunks